-Petco and PetSmart All-Positive Dog Training Classes are a Scam
+All-Positive Dog Training Classes are a Scam

 The keyword in that description is BALANCED.
 This means that while our learning phase of training is 100% reward-based, we will then progress into a correction phase (proofing phase).
 In my 55 years of dog training, I have learned that every dog needs to go through this correction phase (and always after the learning phase).
-It is one of the only ways you can prevent a dog from running out the street to chase after a squirrel and risk getting hit by a car.
+It is one of the only ways you can prevent a dog from running out onto the street to chase after a squirrel and risk getting hit by a car.

-What bothers me are companies like Petco and Petsmart that run local obedience classes that scam new dog owners into believing that their all-positive dog training classes are all that pet owners need.
+What bothers me are companies like Petco and PetSmart that run local obedience classes that scam new dog owners into believing that their all-positive dog training classes are all that pet owners need.
 It's a damn hoax and a con.
-Every dog that has gone through their classes can be put into an environment with so much distractions (another dog, a squirrel, kids playing around, etc.), and it wouldn't be able to perform a simple recall.
+Every dog that has gone through their classes can be put into an environment with so many distractions (another dog, a squirrel, kids playing around, etc.), and it wouldn't be able to perform a simple recall.

 The goal of my course is to introduce new dog trainers to the world of reward-based training in dogs.
-Reward-based training is simple but it is not easy.
+Reward-based training is simple, but it is not easy.
 Learning to correctly apply the concept of markers will set the stage for all of the dog training videos and courses we have produced since 2008.
 This includes the series we have with Michael Ellis.

 Marker training goes by a number of different names that all mean the same thing.
 The following are often used interchangeably in dog training communities: